What is Inbound Marketing?

 Lead nurturing is a little different.
 Think of these as an automated series of emails that is taking your prospect through the buyer’s journey with the goal of earning their trust and educating them about your products or services.
 While email campaigns go out to everyone in your database, lead nurturing campaigns trigger automatically based on your prospect’s behavior.
 For instance, if they’ve viewed a particular piece of content, you might send them another piece of relevant content to view.
 If your leads have started to sign up for something, you might send them an email showing them how to get started with your product or service.

 Quick Wins: Write a series of emails introducing a brand new lead to your brand

 When someone signs up for just about anything with your company, it’s important to introduce yourself to the lead.
 They’ll never be more excited and you should take the opportunity to provide maximum value so that you have the best chance of turning them into customers when the time is right.
 Record a video welcoming them to your email list, send out your best content, show them some customer reviews and give them an idea of what your products and services can do for them, and give them a discount on their first purchase.
 Monitor these emails and adjust as needed.

 Ready to Take Your Inbound Marketing to the Next Level?

 As a HubSpot Partner Agency, we work really closely with the globals leaders in CRM and Marketing Automation software to create and execute these types of campaigns that provide real value and real results to our clients.
 Speaking of results, Forbes said recently that “the results should be noticeable in less than 30 days after implementation.
 For instance that for a company with sales in the low millions per year, the increase in sales should be about 10% annually.”

 This isn’t just limited to businesses above or below a certain level of revenue.
-If your clients have a buyer’s journey, then let’s explore a solution that is targeted, helpful, and measurable.
+If your clients have a buyer’s journey, then let’s explore some inbound strategies that are targeted, helpful, and measurable.
 Oh, and human.